nitinkondhari03/ElectroShop/README.md

 # ElectroShop

-E-commerce is an Indian online store that specializes in selling a wide range of designer mobile phone cases, laptop sleeves, and other tech accessories
+ElectroShop is an online platform that sells electronic items, including mobile phones, laptops, earbuds, earphones, smartwatches, and other gadgets.

 ## Tech Stack